 Thankfully, the D&I agenda is stronger and more visible than ever before – the perfect time, we thought, to conduct market research about the priorities for diversity and inclusion in 2020.

-Read on for a summary or view the full report.
+Read on for a summary.

 If you require an accessible version of the report, please contact firstname.lastname@example.org.

 At the tail end of 2019, we reached out to EW Group clients, contacts and the wider diversity and inclusion community to gain an authentic insight into organisations’ engagement with equality.

 Our respondents consisted of CEOs, senior leaders, heads and managers of diversity and inclusion, and HR leads and managers.
 Each offered a window into their organisation’s D&I progress and future plans.

 We asked participants fourteen pertinent questions about diversity and inclusion to understand its position within organisations, constraints and limitations, levels of leadership buy-in, Brexit’s potential effects on inclusion, and most importantly, organisations’ priorities for 2020.

 To gain an accurate insight into the organisational priorities around D&I in the coming year, we asked the following questions to respondents: